netbiolab/scHumanNet/README.md

 ```

 Sort each genepair alphabetically and add LLS weight from HumanNetv3.
 Elements of `sorted.net.list` are stored as edgelist.
-This is later useful for assessing edge overlap between scHumanNets
+This is later useful for assessing edge overlap between scHumanNets.

 ``` r
 sorted.net.list <- SortAddLLS(Celltype.specific.networks, reference.network = graph.hn3)
 ```

 Check each element of list and save scHumanNets, with both SCINET and LLS weights included in the edgelist for downstream analysis.
-R code used to analyze pan-cancer scHumanNet is included in the `figures` folder
+R code used to analyze pan-cancer scHumanNet is included in the `figures` folder.

 ``` r
 lapply(sorted.net.list, head)